-I led a Longest Night Service on Winter Solstice at my church last year.
+I led a Longest Night Service on Winter Solstice at my church one year.

 Blessed are those who mourn,

 The Longest Night Service or Blue Christmas is held on the Winter Solstice to temper the struggle with darkness and grief faced by those living with loss, separation, or illness.
 The service coincides with the traditional feast day for Saint Thomas the Apostle.